unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 Of course!
 You can do it in JavaScript/TypeScript, and you can do it in C#, Java, and even C++.

-They also talk about recursion, immutability, monoid, monad, functor, etc.
+They also talk about pure function, immutability, recursion, monoid, monad, functor, etc.

-So do they define functional programming?
+So do these things define functional programming?

 In order to design [`just-func`](https://github.com/justland/just-func) correctly, I send myself on a small research journey.

-## Functional Programming Paradigm
+## Functional Programming is a Paradigm

 Functional Programming (FP) is a paradigm, just like Object Oriented Programming (OOP) is a paradigm.

+What is paradigm?

+> paradigm is a cognitive framework containing basic assumptions, ways of thinking, and methodology.

+In this context, it means that it is a specific approach to programming.

 FP has its root in lambda calculus, which is a subset of category theory.